bosibori9/bosibori9/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+My name is Anita, ands I am a trained and certified pharmacist.
+I am currently persuing a Masters in Health data Science at University of Mancester.
+Iam intrested in all things python, R and Data Science!!

+- 🔭 I’m currently working on my coursework focusing on mastering topics like, bioinformatics, Design and analysis of Randomized Controlled trials, multi-omics for healthcare, machine learning and statistical programming.
+On the side , I'm exploring Machine Learning and AI through personal projects, aiming to apply innovative solutions to real-world health data challenges.
+- 🌱 I’m currently learning to build interactive dashboards using tools like Power BI and tableau, with the goal of enhancing my data storytelling and visualiztion skills to convey insights more effeciently.
-- 📫 How to reach me: ...
+- 📫 How to reach me: via email @ anitabosi15@gmail.com
 - ⚡ Fun fact: ...

 <!--